takshdhondiyal/Finance_KPI_Report/README.md

 **Objective**

-To develop a comprehensive monthly report that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze sales. operations effectively.
+To develop a comprehensive monthly report that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyse sales operations effectively.

 **Steps Involved**